zachgrayio/rust-buildkite/README.md

 }
 ```

-See the [api_examples](api_examples/) directory for additional examples on usage of the API client, and [pipeline_examples](pipeline_examples/) for example usage of the Pipeline definition code generated from the Buildkite Json Schema.
+See the [api_examples](examples/api/) directory for additional examples on usage of the API client, and [pipeline_examples](examples/pipeline/) for example usage of the Pipeline definition code generated from the Buildkite Json Schema.

-## Complete example
+## Complete opinionated example
 ```rust
 #!/usr/bin/env rust-script